SilkRose/Pony/stories/ticking-love/ticking-love.md

 "How can you confirm this?"

-"I am in the middle of writing my love down…"
+"I am in the middle of writing my confession down…"

 *Seven.
-Should I have written a love letter?*
+Should I have written a confession, too?*

 "Can I read it, pretty please?"